-Many people think of wishlists as being applicable only on special occasions.
-Children often make wishlists for Santa Claus.
+Many people think of wishlists as being applicable only on special occasions or holidays.
+Children make wishlists for Santa Claus.
 Parents may create a wishlist for a baby shower.
 Brides and grooms-to-be often “register” at particular stores, in effect, creating a wishlist.

 By allowing customers to save specific items for later consideration, they save time in having to search for the item all over again later.
-In addition, the list can be shared with friends and family to provide gift ideas for special occasions.
+In addition, the list can be shared with friends and family to provide gift ideas for special occasions or holidays.

 However, if the company offers a wishlist option, the customer can add the out of stock item to the wishlist and receive an email once it’s back in stock.
 This saves the consumer the trouble of having to search for the product all over again on another site, and helps the site guarantee a conversion.

 Wishlists, especially those which are shared, offer a glimpse into the wants and needs of individual customers in a way that shopping carts do not.
 While carts often include items for others, a shared wishlist is a direct indication of what a customer personally values and desires as gifts.
-This information can prove extremely useful to e-commerce sites.
+This information can prove extremely useful to ecommerce sites.

 Wishlists provide a way for customers to save items without feeling as though they need to purchase the product.
 This provides easy access to the items, while not requiring them to remove them from the cart when they go to purchase other items.
 Thus, instead of limiting consumer data to what can be immediately afforded, a wishlist allows consumers to express their desires without having to commit to a purchase.

-Instead of using wishlists to help others shop for them, some people utilize them to aid ease the gift buying process.
+Instead of using wishlists to help others shop for them, some people utilize them to aid the gift buying process.
 For instance, imagine a person who is planning to buy gifts for ten people this year.
 For many on his list, he’s weighing out multiple gifts.
 If he has no way of saving his considered purchases, he could easily wind up having to search for between 20 and 30 options all over again before making his decision, potentially taking hours.
 This situation is exacerbated further if he tries to shop on a mobile device.

 Many consumers use wishlists to track pricing.
 This means they will likely welcome a remarketing message offering them an incentive to purchase, especially in the case of a discount or price drop.
 This can often re-engage a customer sufficiently to prompt conversion.

 Don’t Enter Next Year List-less!

 Although wishlists are often associated with the holidays, their year-round utility is unquestionable.
-By providing a low pressure way for shoppers to track products of interest, everyone wins.
+By providing a low-pressure way for shoppers to track products of interest, everyone wins.
 The consumer can reap the benefits future sales and discounts, while the site can obtain a better understanding of their behavior and interests.
 Even though the decorations may come down after the holidays, wishlists are in season all year long.